autokey/autokey/README.rst

 Ubuntu/Mint/Debian
 ++++++++++++++++++

 Try the (experimental) PPA!
 Note that Ubuntu 16.04 or Mint 18 is required as they provide Python 3.5 by default.
-Earlier minor versions of 3.4 require the 'typing' module be installed separately.
+Earlier versions of Python <= 3.4 require the 'typing' module be installed separately.

 .. code:: sh